tabirako/electrical_scripts/readme.md

 2025/12/05

 >Analyzing the effect of skin effect for coil windings, with the graph generated with the code.
 We can safely say that below 1Mhz it is not such a huge deal for thin wires.

+## 3.I_vs_R_on_Inductors
+originally measured on 2025/07/18, reupload in 2025/12/17

+>To test the linearity of inductors